MS resources for young people

 This book is for parents thinking about how to begin talking about MS in the family, what their children may want to know and what other parents' experiences have been.

-Written with the help of 10-16 year olds who know what it is like to have a parent with MS. They share their experiences, worries and emotions about living with MS in their family, and offer some useful tips.
+Written with the help of 10-16 year olds who know what it is like to have a parent with MS and who share their experiences, worries and emotions about living with MS in their family.